yukselao/nessus-agent-opmanager/README.md

 Configuration File:
 --
-The setup.json file must be edited for configuration definitions.
+The setup.json file in the project folder must be edited for configuration definitions.

 ```json
 {